 Helen – A Service User’s Story

-We first started supporting this lady in March of 2013.
-She was depressed, struggling through the process of losing her daughters to long term foster care, living on a budget and still struggling to get out of a controlling relationship, even though she was divorced 5 years previously and her ex was remarried.
+When we first met Helen she was depressed, struggling through the process of losing her daughters to long term foster care, living on a budget and still struggling to get out of a controlling relationship, even though she was divorced 5 years previously and her ex was remarried.
 She was also being controlled by her son who lived with her ex, his father.

 At the first meeting we thought that she wouldn't fully engage with the service being offered and started her on a 6 week probationary period.
 How wrong we were.
 She struggled initially, but only because it was so ingrained in her to agree with everything that was suggested, which meant that after discussing issues she talked of the ideal course of action with such determination, but never followed through with any actions.